Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Time HOG and Time SIFT

 \section{Time HOG and Time SIFT}

 The best-template descriptor in the previous section is a {\em first-order} statistic of the conditional distribution $p(I|c)$.
 As an alternative, instead of {\em averaging} the sample, one can compute a {\em histogram}, thus retaining all statistics.
 For this to be done properly, one has to consider each image to be a sample from the class-conditional distribution.
 A wildly simplifying assumption is to assume that every pixel is independent (obviously not a realistic assumption) so that the conditional distributions can be aggregated at each pixel.
 This is akin to computing, for every location $x$ in a canonized frame $\hat g_k$, the {\em temporal histogram} of gradient orientations.
-This statistic eliminates time and discards temporal ordering, but retains the distributional nature of the data as opposed to aggregating it into a first-order statistic. \begin{example}[SIFT and HOG revisited] If instead of a sequence $\{I_k\}$ one had only one image available, one could generate a pseudo-training set by duplicating and translating the original image in small integer intervals.
+This statistic eliminates time and discards temporal ordering. \begin{example}[SIFT and HOG revisited] If instead of a sequence $\{I_k\}$ one had only one image available, one could generate a pseudo-training set by duplicating and translating the original image in small integer intervals.
 The procedure of building a temporal histogram described above then would be equivalent to computing a {\em spatial histogram} of gradient orientations.
-Depending on how this histogram is binned, and how the gradient direction is weighted, this procedure is essentially what SIFT \cite{lowe99object} and HOG \cite{dalalT05} do.
-So, one can think of SIFT and HOG as a special case of template descriptor where the nuisance distribution $dP(\nu)$ is {\em not} the real one, but a simulated one, for instance a uniform scale-dependent quantized distribution in the space of planar translations. \end{example} We call the distributional aggregation, rather than the averaging, of $\{ \phi_{ij}(I_k) \}$ in (\ref{eq-tmplt}) the Time HOG or Time SIFT, depending on how the samples are aggregated and binned into a histogram. \marginpar{ \sc time hog} \marginpar{ \sc time sift} It has been proposed and tested in \cite{raptisS10}.
+SIFT \cite{lowe99object} and HOG \cite{dalalT05} describe one particular way of binning such histograms.
+So, one can think of SIFT and HOG as a special case of template descriptor where the nuisance distribution $dP(\nu)$ is {\em not} the real one, but a simulated one. \end{example} We call the distributional aggregation, rather than the averaging, of $\{ \phi_{ij}(I_k) \}$ in (\ref{eq-tmplt}) the Time HOG or Time SIFT, depending on how the samples are aggregated and binned into a histogram\marginpar{ \sc time hog}\marginpar{ \sc time sift} \cite{raptisS10}.

 As an alternative to temporal aggregation via a histogram, one could perform aggregation by dimensionality reduction, for instance by using principal component analysis, or a kernel version of it as done in \cite{meltzerS06}, or using sparse coding as we describe in the next section.